The Summer Program at Blaney McMurtry is designed to provide students with the opportunity to work in an area of their choosing.

 Interviews begin at 8:00 a.m. and run every 1 ½ hours.
 Our interview teams consist of 4 lawyers.
 Your interview will take approximately 1 hour.
 Two firm members will meet with you for a 30 minute interview, at which time they will then switch with two other firm members who will complete the remaining 30 minutes of your interview.

 THE BLANEY TOUR

-After your interview, one of our articling students will take you on a 10-15 minute tour of the firm where they will introduce you to more of our lawyers.
+After your interview, one of our articling students will offer to take you on a 10-15 minute tour of the firm where they may introduce you to more of our lawyers.

 When touring the firm with our articling students, take them up on their offer to answer your questions!
 They have been through the process recently and will be able to candidly answer your questions and share their experiences.
 Speaking with the students will also help you decide whether Blaneys is a good "fit" for you.

-Offers will be made at 5:00 p.m. sharp on Wednesday, November 6th.
-Offers will remain open for 24 hours from the time of offer, pursuant to the LSUC guidelines.
+Offers will begin to be made at 5:00 p.m. sharp on Wednesday, November 6th.
+Offers will remain open for acceptance for 24 hours from the time of offer, pursuant to the LSUC guidelines.